-Prediscovery and intake follows conception and ideation in the service and website design and delivery process.
-This is where we get into project planning.
+Prediscovery and planning follows conception and ideation in the service and website design and delivery process.

-Once the checklist is complete, eServices will review the information and produce a pre-discovery report.
-If we determine we have a role in the project, we'll move it along to our intake process.
+Once we complete the survey, we'll review the information and produce a pre-discovery report.
+If we determine we have a role in the project, we'll move it through our intake process.

 Outline the project scope